 - On the day before surgery, stop using makeup, lotions, perfumes or creams.
 These substances may cause debris to get into your eyes.

 - Stop wearing your contact lenses.
 If you wear contact lenses, you’ll need to switch to glasses full time for at least a few weeks before your surgery.
 Contact lenses can distort the shape of your cornea which could lead to inaccurate measurements and a poor surgical outcome.
-Dr. Rosenbaum will provide specific guidelines depending on your situation and how long you’ve been a contact lens wearer.
+Our Doctors will provide specific guidelines depending on your situation and how long you’ve been a contact lens wearer.

 What is the Day of LASIK Surgery Like?
 Part Two to be continued…